yarisvt/tyk-docs/tyk-docs/content/getting-started/tutorials/create-api.md

 ## Tutorial: Create an API with the Tyk Gateway API

+See our video for adding an API to the Open Source Gateway via the Gateway API and Postman:

+{{< youtube UWM2ZQoGhQA >}}

 In order to use the Gateway API you will need an API key for your Gateway and one command to create the API and make it live.

 ### Step 1: Make sure you know your API secret